Welcome back! Pick up where you left off.

 Tankless water heaters

 However, if you have relatively low hot water needs, a tankless water heater can be 24%-34% more efficient than conventional storage tank water heaters, according to the U.S. Department of Energy.8 They can also be 8%-14% more efficient for households that use a lot of water.
-Tankless water heaters are more expensive up front, but will also have lower maintenance and energy needs.8
+Tankless water heaters can be more expensive up front, but they can have lower maintenance and energy needs.8

 SOURCE: Energy Star via U.S. Department of Energy